sandrif/sandrif/README.md

-# Hi, I'm Sandra — Software Engineer & Systems Integration Specialist
+# Hi, I'm Sandra — QA Lead, Software Engineer & Systems Integration Specialist

 I’m a Software Engineer with a passion for building **reliable, scalable, and well-designed systems**.
 My background blends **full-stack development**, **backend engineering**, and **enterprise integrations**, strengthened by hands-on experience with **quality engineering and automation**.